thebelovedmoon/vstream-vod-download/README.md

 we've provided the scripts that works on their designated operating systems:

-- `.sh` applies to Linux/Unix, and WSL (Windows Subsystem for Linux) commandline operations.
+- `.sh` applies to all UNIX Shell commandline, including MacOS and WSL (Windows Subsystem for Linux).
-- `.bat` covers the Windows commandline operations.
+- `.bat` applies only to Windows commandline.

 ## dependencies